vivi42/fassade/README.md

 The purpose of this website is to showcase and promote the book "Fassade."
 Feel free to explore the site to learn more about the book, its author, and related content.

-## Access
+## Book

-You can access the website by clicking on the following link: [Fassade Book Promotion](https://vivi42.github.io/fassade/).
+You can buy the book by clicking on the following link: [Fassade Book Promotion]([https://vivi42.github.io/fassade/](https://www.amazon.com.br/Fassade-K-S-Broetto-ebook/dp/B0156U4MMU)).

 ## Contributing